Trapping

 - Withhold food.
 Remove all food sources 24-36 hours before trapping.
 This ensures cats are hungry enough to enter traps.

 - Trap training.
-If you have access to traps but are waiting for your appointment, zip tie open the trap (so it won't catch a cat) and feed the cats only out of the trap for several days before trapping.
+If you have access to traps but are waiting for your appointment, zip tie open the trap (so it won't catch a cat) and feed the cats only inside of the trap for several days before trapping.
 When cats see other cats get trapped, they start getting trap smart, and trap feeding ahead of time makes it a lot easier to trap the last few cats.

 Setting traps